Fuyucch1/Kyaru-Detector/README.md

 I'm going to use this face detector to extract faces and create a new dataset.
 One will be "Kyaru" and the other "Not Kyaru".
 We'll feed those extracts to an InceptionV3 and see how it will perform.

+//

+Might as well train a small dataset on full Kyarus to see how it turns out...

 # Second approach

 Even though the first approach is not finshed yet, it does not prevent me from taking a break and trying to think differently about the problem.